-5 Experiments
+6 Experiments

-5.1 Tracking evaluation
+6.1 Tracking evaluation

 Tab.
-1 shows the performance of our tracking network on the RGB-D benchmark [28].
+1 shows the performance of our tracking network on the RGB-D benchmark (Sturm et al, 2012).
 The benchmark provides images and depth maps with accurate ground truth poses obtained from an external multi-camera tracking system.
 We use the depth maps from the dataset during keyframe generation to measure the isolated tracking performance of our approach (left part of Tab.
 1).
-We compare against the keyframe odometry component of the RGB-D SLAM method of Kerl et al. [17].
+We compare against the keyframe odometry component of the RGB-D SLAM method of Kerl et al (2013a).
 Their method uses the full color and depth information -for both keyframe and current frame- to compute the pose, while our method only uses the depth information from the dataset for the keyframes.
 During testing we generate a new keyframe if the rotational distance exceeds a threshold of 6 degrees or translational distance exceeds a 15cm threshold.
-The number of generated keyframes is similar to the number of keyframes reported in [17] for RGB-D SLAM.
+The number of generated keyframes is similar to the number of keyframes reported in (Kerl et al, 2013a) for RGB-D SLAM.

 Tab.
 1 shows that our learning-based approach outperforms a state-of-the-art RGB-D method on most of the sequences, despite using less information.
-In addition, the results also show that forcing the network to predict multiple pose hypotheses further reduces the translational drift on most sequences.
 The results show also the generalization capabilities as we did not train or finetune on any sequences of the benchmark.

-5.2 Mapping evaluation
+6.2 Mapping evaluation